AraNeet/R.E.P.O-DeathCounter/README.md

 ## Configuration

+Currently only way to display the counter is be
+Press F10 to toggle force UI display mode (shows the counter everywhere).

 (Optional)

 You can adjust the position of the death counter by modifying the `xPos` and `yPos` values in the `OnGUI()` method of the `DeathCount.cs` file if you are compiling it yourself.